godotengine/godot-docs/classes/class_audiostreamplaylist.rst

 - |void| **set_loop**\ (\ value\: :ref:`bool<class_bool>`\ )
 - :ref:`bool<class_bool>` **has_loop**\ (\ )

-If true, the playlist will loop, otherwise the playlist when end when the last stream is played.
+If ``true``, the playlist will loop, otherwise the playlist will end when the last stream is finished.

 .. rst-class:: classref-item-separator